Residence Agreement Policies and Procedures

 Construction and Renovation

-Construction, renovation, and repair projects (both on and off campus) will necessarily cause increased noise around directly involved and nearby residences, as well as throughout other housing areas.
-While all possible measures are taken to minimize the impact of these projects, any student moving into or living in affected areas should be prepared to accept the unavoidable aspects of life in a neighborhood under construction.
-Continual inspections and work may occur in and around your residence prior to and up to a year after a major construction or renovation project.
-Some students may be required to move to different rooms or temporarily vacate their current rooms while work is underway.
+Construction, renovation, and repair projects (both on and off campus) will necessarily cause increased noise around directly involved and nearby residences.
+While all possible measures are taken to minimize the impact of these projects, any student moving into or living in affected areas should be prepared to accept the unavoidable aspects of life in a neighborhood under construction and post-construction.
+Some students may be required to move permanently or temporarily to different rooms/buildings while work is underway.
 Students who need to move because their room is scheduled to be renovated or demolished will remain under contract and will not be released from contract unless they are otherwise eligible for release.
 Information on major university projects under design and construction is located on the Capital Planning and Management website at lbre.stanford.edu/projects.
 These web pages are updated periodically.
 Other projects not listed on these web pages may also be undertaken.
 By signing the Residence Agreement, you acknowledge that you have been advised of scheduled projects, that you understand that other projects may arise, and you accept your housing assignment accordingly.

 Controlled Substances and Alcohol